All's Well, Ends Well

-Plot details
+Plot

-All's Well, Ends Well is a comic romance of three hapless brothers, who eventually learn through their amorous exploits and misadventures that love is only won through gradual nurturing, and quickly lost through the quick, dishonest, selfish ways which they have always taken for granted.
+All's Well, Ends Well is a comic romance of three hapless brothers who eventually learn, through their amorous exploits and misadventures, that love is only won through gradual nurturing, and quickly lost through the quick, dishonest, selfish ways which they have always taken for granted.

-Moon (Raymond Wong) is eldest brother and head of the family.
-The film begins with the celebration of his 7th anniversary wedding with Leng, which celebration he deserts, preferring instead the company of his mistress (Sheila Chan).
+Moon (Raymond Wong) is the eldest brother and head of the family.
+The film begins on his 7th wedding anniversary with his devoted, but unattractive wife, Leng (Sandra Ng), a celebration which he deserts, instead preferring the company of his more attractive mistress, Sheila (Sheila Chan).
 He turns up at home with her later, forcing his wife (whom he calls 'hag') to leave the house in dismay.
-Although she is very devoted to her husband and tolerates him for all his misbehaviours, her tolerance stops short of accepting his mistress openly in the family home.
+Leng finds work as a party entertainer in a karaoke bar where she improves her looks and her singing ability.
+The family household devolves into chaos following Leng's departure and when Moon encounters her one night at the bar, he falls in love once again, which causes his relationship with Sheila to deteriorate.
+Moon attempts to reconcile with Leng on several occasions but is rebuffed repeatedly.

-So (Leslie Cheung) is an effeminate floral arranger and lecturer at an art school, who is good at cooking and enjoys women's hobbies.
-His second cousin Mo-seung comes to his house on that same evening, and entirely devours an elaborate gourmet banquet which So had intended as a gift for Leng on her otherwise disastrous wedding anniversary.
-From that day on, So and Mo-seung are constantly at loggerheads over trivial issues, insulting each other with vulgar metaphors during a mahjong game session, apparently irreconcilable.
+So (Leslie Cheung) is the effeminate middle brother, a floral arranger and lecturer at an art school, who is good at cooking and enjoys women's hobbies.
+His second cousin Mo-seung (Teresa Mo), who possesses masculine traits, comes to the family home on the evening of the anniversary and entirely devours an elaborate gourmet banquet which So had intended as a gift for Leng on her otherwise disastrous celebration day.
+She works at the same school as So as an acupuncture massage teacher, whose methods leave many of her clients in physical pain.
+So and Mo-seung are constantly at odds over trivial issues, which intensifies after So forces Mo-seung out of her position at the school.
+Their pettiness is highlighted when they irreconcilably insult each other with vulgar metaphors during a mahjong game session.
+Sheila causes a power outage at the family residence, which So and Mo-seung attempt to fix together, but electrical shocks they receive in the kitchen cause them to temporarily fall in love with one another.